Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This is called the flower of life pattern.
 It is a much more fun way of creating the point space.
 Also see the <a href="http://www.ascensionnow.co.uk/star-tetrahedron-merkaba.html" target="_blank">Star tetrahedron</a>.
-Which is a fun page.
+Which shows is a fun page.

 <br /><br />